 Paddling the South Fork of the Catawba

-The South Fork Catawba River is west of the Catawba River and merges with the Catawba at Lake Wylie near the South Carolina boarder.
+The South Fork of the Catawba River is west of the Catawba River and merges with the Catawba at Lake Wylie near the North/South Carolina boarder.
 The river offers miles of natural landscapes, with great fishing and paddling opportunities.
-The easiest an most popular trip is 5.5 miles from the Catawba Lands Conservancy access near Spencer Mountain to the R.Y.
+The easiest and most popular trip is 5.5 miles from the Catawba Lands Conservancy access near Spencer Mountain to the R.Y.
 McAden River Access take out point (just below I-85).
 Under normal flow conditions, this trip takes approximately 2 hours.

 Other available launch locations include: